xukai92/GRAM.jl/README.md

-# Source code for the paper *Generative Ratio Matching Networks*
+# Source code for *Generative Ratio Matching Networks*

 The repo is arranged as below